MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sign-in.md

 ## Sign in to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] from a dedicated sign-in page

-Using the [sign-in page for Social Engagement](https://social.dynamics.com/login) is the fastest way to sign in to your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution.
+Using the [sign-in page for Market Insights](https://social.dynamics.com/login) is the fastest way to sign in to your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution.

 1. In your browser, open [https://social.dynamics.com/login](https://social.dynamics.com/login).